Are you about to start a new project for your blog?

 It’s not a detailed plan – in project management jargon we call it a project initiation document, and this is a very basic version, perfect for getting started on simple projects.

-Once you’ve completed the document, move into your planning software and detail out all the tasks and next steps.
+Once you’ve completed the document, move into your project management planning software and detail out all the tasks and next steps.